jw99jw/jw99jw.github.io/_posts/2020-04-24-PortSwigger - Lab) SQL injection UNION attack, determining the number of columns returned by the query.md

 One of the methods used to determine the number of columns is using the ORDER BY keyword.

-## We use ORDER BY keyword to order the results the way we want.
+## Using ORDER BY keyword to order the results the way we want

-And if we submit SELECT a FROM table1 WHERE [condition] ORDER BY 1,
+If we submit SELECT a FROM table1 WHERE [condition] ORDER BY 1,

 we will get the results ordered by the first column in a descending order.(If DESC or ASC is omitted, the database will automatically order in descending order.)\